Learn How You Can Benefit From Enzyme Support With VeganZyme!

 A Brief History of the Invention of VeganZyme

 Dr. Edward F. Group III, DC, ND

-"For years, I'd used digestive and systemic enzyme formulas to enhance my own health and that of my patients.
+"For years, I've used digestive and systemic enzyme formulas to enhance my own health and that of my patients.
 However, I always had to use two or three products.
 I was never able to find a complete, vegan-friendly formula that contained all the enzymes I wanted.
-This prompted a four year journey to develop the most advanced, all-in-one, full-spectrum, digestive and systemic enzyme formula in the world that was vegetarian and vegan friendly -- no animal sources."
+This prompted a four year journey to develop the most advanced, all-in-one, full-spectrum, digestive and systemic enzyme formula that was vegetarian and vegan friendly -- no animal sources."

 "This wasn't easy and it took over a year to create and source the perfect formula.
 One challenge was including glucose oxidase, an enzyme that converts sugar into hydrogen peroxide (bees secrete it into honey for indefinite preservation).
 In fact, Global Healing Center is the first company in the world to offer this enzyme."

 "The world's leading enzyme manufacturers were shocked at the cost of the comprehensive formula but, unlike other manufacturers whose only concern is low costs and high margins, our number one priority is quality.
 We produce the best products possible and we're proud to say that VeganZyme, the most complete, full-spectrum enzyme formula in the world."